solidOxytocin/solidOxytocin/README.md

       <strong>Ilocos Sur Power Notifier</strong><br />
       <sub>Flutter · Supabase Edge Functions · FCM · LLM enrichment</sub><br /><br />
-      Problem: My Local Power Provider(ISECO) only post on facebook for powered Schedule outages, but I deleted FB to fix doom scrolling.
+      Problem: My Local Power Provider(ISECO) only post on facebook for powered Schedule outages, but I deleted FB to fix my doom scrolling issue.
       Solution:
       Ilocos Sur Power Notifier App.
 A push notifications for power outages in my province.
 ISECO only posts them to Facebook, which is useless if you dot have